malaguitte/malaguitte.github.io/README.md

 ## Hello World :wave:

-My name is Anderson Malagutti :bowtie:, and I am a Brazilian `software developer`, who currently lives in Prague, Czech Republic.
+My name is Anderson Malagutti :bowtie:, and I am a `software developer`, who currently lives in Prague, Czech Republic.
-I have also lived for almost two years in Toronto, Canada.
+I have also lived for about two years in Toronto, Canada. :maple_leaf:

-I have graduated in `Software Development and Analysis` by FATEC in Brazil, and I also have studied `Computer Programming` at Seneca College in Canada.
+I have graduated in `Software Development and Analysis` by FATEC in Brazil, and I also have studied `Computer Programming` at Seneca College in Canada. :computer: :mortar_board:

 I am passionate by `technology`, languages and cultures.